survivejs/webpack-book/manuscript/developing/02_webpack_dev_server.md

 * [system-bell-webpack-plugin](https://www.npmjs.com/package/system-bell-webpack-plugin) rings the system bell on failure instead of letting webpack fail silently.
 * [webpack-notifier](https://www.npmjs.com/package/webpack-notifier) uses system notifications to let you know of webpack status.
-* [nyan-progress-webpack-plugin](https://www.npmjs.com/package/nyan-progress-webpack-plugin) can be used to get tidier output during the build process.
+* [webpackbar](https://www.npmjs.com/package/webpackbar) can be used to get tidier output during the build process.
 Take care if you are using Continuous Integration (CI) systems like Travis as they can clobber the output.
 Webpack provides `ProgressPlugin` for the same purpose.
-No nyan there, though.
 * [friendly-errors-webpack-plugin](https://www.npmjs.com/package/friendly-errors-webpack-plugin) improves on error reporting of webpack.
 It captures common errors and displays them in a friendlier manner.
 * [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal based dashboard over the standard webpack output.
 If you prefer clear visual output, this one comes in handy.